Larissa Schuster

 Larissa Schuster (née Foreman; born January 1, 1960) is an American convicted murderer who was sentenced to life in prison without parole in 2008 for committing the July 2003 murder of her estranged husband Timothy Schuster by submerging his body in hydrochloric acid.
 Due to the unusual manner in which she committed the murder, Larissa's case made national headlines.
 She has been dubbed "the Acid Lady" by various media outlets.

 For a period she was housed at Valley State Prison for Women in Chowchilla, California.
-Currently she is incarcerated in Central California Women's Facility.
+Currently she is incarcerated in Central California Women's Facility following the conversion of the former to a male facility in 2013.

 Early life

 Larissa Foreman was born on January 1, 1960, and grew up on a farm in Clarence, Missouri.
 She went on to attend the University of Missouri studying biochemistry.
 While working at a nursing home, Larissa met Timothy Schuster, who was attending nursing school.
 In 1982, the couple married.
 They had a daughter, Kristin, in 1985, followed by a son, Tyler, in 1990.
-In 1989, the family moved west to Fresno, California, where Larissa took a job at an agricultural research lab.
-She later went on to open her own laboratory, Central California Research Labs.
+In 1989, the family moved west to Fresno, California, where Larissa took a job at an agricultural research lab, while Tim started nursing at Saint Agnes Medical Center.
+The couple later went on to open a laboratory, Central California Research Labs, though most operations were carried out by Larissa, while Tim continued working at the hospital.
 The family was able to move to a larger home in Clovis, California in 2000.
 By 2001, she was earning twice Tim's annual salary.